Klus3kk/artify/README.md

 1. **Input**: User uploads a content image and selects a style.
 2. **Preprocessing**:
    - Image resizing and normalization.
-   - Pre-trained VGG-19 is used for feature extraction.
+   - Pre-trained model is used for feature extraction.
 3. **Style Transfer**:
    - Models trained on specific artistic styles.
    - Gram matrices for style features.